WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 **Describe the issue/problem you are trying to address.** *(100 words)*

 The brain is made of lots of regions.
 Traditional neuroimaging analyses have considered them all separately.
 This is no good.
-It's much more likelye
+Modelling the connections between the different parts of the brain is much more reasonable.
+This project will implement graph theory to analysis magnetic resonance brain images as a network.
+The most popular toolbox to do brain network analyses is written in matlab.
+This project allows researchers who are at all levels of expertise in python programming to conduct the analyses.

 **List key project activities (what you will do), outputs (what will be produced through your activities) and outcomes (impact of your project on your beneficiaries during the grant period).** *(1000 words)*